MQTT with AWS IoT Core

 client.start --options=options

-client.publish TOPIC "hello".to-byte-array
+client.publish TOPIC "hello"

 client.close